minio/directpv-docs/content/installation/_index.md

 ### Install DirectPV Plugin as a binary

-The plugin binary name starts by `kubectl-directpv` and is available at https://github.com/minio/directpv/releases/latest.
+The plugin binary name starts with `kubectl-directpv` and is available at https://github.com/minio/directpv/releases/latest.
-Download the binary as per your operating system and architecture.
+Download the binary for your operating system and architecture.
 You may need to move the file to a location available to your system path.

 Refer to the documentation for your operating system for instructions on how to make a binary file executable and how to run the file.